Predicting the next local supernova: Interpretation

 It is unclear how much of the shroud material, experienced by the post-core-collapse beam and jet, is due to the core-merger process.
 This complicates the estimate of the time delay between the appearance of BS2 and core collapse.
 If BS2 encountered as much circumstellar material as BS1 did, then, judging from Fig.~1, getting to 74 mas (all projected from $75.2^{\circ}$) within the polar ejecta took 50 days.
 There remains another 10 mas or 2.9 $\ell$t-d of polar ejecta to get through, and then another 21 $\ell$t-d at something near 0.2 c, which amounts about 171 days total (deprojecting all but the 50 days).

 The continued slope\cite{M18} of the early light curve after the Bocum Event suggests that there may still have been material to be swept up beyond 25 $\ell$t-d, so this ``coasting'' velocity may have fallen below 0.2 c.
 On the other hand, in the unlikely possibility that there is little polar ejecta to ``bunch up,'' until a target of material already at 160 mas (projected), then the extra time between merger beam and core-collapse beam would only be 25 $\ell$t-d, which deprojects to a 25.86-day interval.
 The physical reality is likely to be some time interval between the extremes, and five months might be a good guess.
+Of course this only applies to the geometry of SN 1987A -- the delays to core-collapse of other systems with less oblique geometries could be much smaller.